mredrejo/cassette_harvester/README.md

 > To avoid errors in downstream processes, we recommend the use of short filenames, without spaces.

 #### **STEP 1: Genome annotation with Bakta.**
-A fresh annotation of your genome is highly recommended to obtain fully comparable results.
+A fresh Bakta annotation of your genome is highly recommended to obtain fully comparable results.
+All you need is a single fasta format genome file (in the example below `strain1.fna`).

 ```bash